microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 ```
 </details>

 The `RelayCommand` automatically turns this into a command that can be bound to UI elements, specifically the Letter buttons that are created in the View.
 The `RelayCommand` allows the ViewModel to handle user interactions cleanly, without requiring event handlers in the code-behind.
-When the  button is clicked, this action triggers this command, executing the `LoadImage` method.
+When the  button is clicked, this action triggers this command, executing the `LoadImages` method.

 Now to connect the MainViewModel to MainPage.